Iran's oil return a game changer for OPEC, but not for now

 OPEC does not meet again until Dec.
 4. OPEC delegates say it is unlikely that OPEC will reverse its policy and cut production then, preferring to wait until after December to assess the impact of additional oil from Iran on the market.

 “No cut.
-This year for sure not,” said a third Gulf delegate, adding that it was too early to make a sound judgment on how soon can Iran raise its oil flows.
+This year for sure not,” said a third Gulf delegate, adding that it was too early to make a sound judgement on how soon can Iran raise its oil flows.

 Tehran is keen to recover market share lost under the sanctions that slashed its oil exports to just 1 million bpd from 2.5 million bpd in 2012.